Steadyx/Email-Generator/README.md

 <li>Saves all of your work from the build directory and then zips
    them up so you can send them over to litmus or Email on Acid.
 </li>
-<li>Comes included with a little CSSS framework to help you start
+<li>Comes included with a little CSS framework to help you start
    creating!
 </li>
 <ul>